Table of Contents

 Our body is sensitive to specific particles in the environment, and these particles are called allergens.
 Allergies are mostly a type of antigen that produces an abnormally vigorous immune response.

-- Common allergens include pollen, dust, feathers, animal dander, mites, latex and even certain food.
+- Common allergens include pollen, dust, feathers, animal dander, mites, latex and even certain types of food.

-- The symptoms of allergies include sneezing, coughing, itchy eyes, running nose, itchy rashes, red eyes, difficulty in breathing and swallowing.
+- The symptoms of allergies typically include sneezing, coughing, running nose, itchy rashes, red eyes, and difficulty in breathing and swallowing.

 - Allergies are caused due to the release of chemicals such as histamine and serotonin.

 - In response to the allergens, our body produces antibodies called immunoglobulin E antibodies (IgE).